SNAPSHOT-India stocks, bonds, rupee, swap, call at 0440 GMT

 -------------------------------------

-The benchmark five-year rate flat at 6.86 percent and the one-year rate edges up 1 basis point to 7.55 percent.
+The benchmark five-year rate down 15 basis points at 6.95 percent, while the one-year rate falls 21 basis points to 7.55 percent.

 CALL MONEY